top of page

 Compartmentalizing Data

-• Working with UI department, data kept needing to be repeated and managed, so compartmentalizing data became vital.
+• Working with UI team, data kept needing to be repeated and edited, so compartmentalizing data became vital.

 • After details like a Disaster's name and icon were compartmentalized, they could be edited in one place.
 It was easy to update UI to read and load this new format.